 If you prefer your own private penthouse with a view go with a Airbnb or VRBO.

 If you have some time to spare, consider a day trip to Sintra.
 A Fairytale-esque city at the foothills of the Sintra Mountains just an hour outside the city.
 Here you’ll find royal retreats/castles, rolling green hills and colorful cafe-lined streets.
 Plus you can’t miss the Pena Palace, one of the most gorgeous castles in all of Europe.

 The second largest city in Portugal and no less gorgeous.
 Set along a major river, the city of Porto not only offers incredible fortified wine, but arguably the best foodie scene in the country.
 The streets come alive at night with live music, and the smell of grilled fish.
 Spend your days lazily wandering the cobblestone streets peeping the mosaic tiles, pop into the oldest bookstore in the world, admire the Ponte de Dom Luis bridge and maybe do some wine tasting.

-Port is also your gateway to the Douro Valley…the most famous wine region in Portugal!
+Porto is also your gateway to the Douro Valley…the most famous wine region in Portugal!
 (And where Kenny and I just went this summer and stayed at the most incredible hotel ever!)